Skip to main content

 • write down choices made and why they were made

-• if there is a question to do a secure thing, it should be done and ask if it should be removed rather than not enforced at all and left as a TODO
+• if there is a question to do a secure thing, it should be done and ask if it should be removed rather than not enforced at all or earmarked for later

 Standards, Processes, Audit